adamsilver/fdpb/01-Register.md

 2. Users can track their order, without having to make a phone call.
 3. Users will receive 10% off their next order.

 As the first chapter is dedicated to registration, we're going to assume we need it.
-But the fields *within* the form, are still very much *up for grabs*.
+But the fields *within* the form need to justify their existence.

 Government Digital Services (GDS) has something called the Question Protocol.
-It states that *before you start [designing a form], make a list of all the information you need from your users.
+It states that *before you start designing a form, make a list of all the information you need from your users.
 Only add a question if you know:*

 -*that you need the information to deliver the service* -*why you need the information*